fabcoins-dot-info/fabcoins.info/_posts/2015-09-14-new-fabcoin-core-pages.md

 ## Future Plans

-We plan to enhance this new section of the Fabcoin.org website by collecting together some of Fabcoin Core's disparate documentation and providing instructions for important ways users can enhance their privacy and security while using Fabcoin Core—such as using Tor and an offline
+We plan to enhance this new section of the Fabcoins.info website by collecting together some of Fabcoin Core's disparate documentation and providing instructions for important ways users can enhance their privacy and security while using Fabcoin Core—such as using Tor and an offline